 Vehicle Fines in UAE

-It’s no secret that the UAE is home to some of the world’s most fast, exotic, and expensive cars.
-With a population of nearly 9.5 million, this small country nestled in the Gulf has an estimated ratio of two vehicles for every person.
+The United Arab Emirates (UAE) is renowned for its vibrant car culture, boasting an impressive collection of fast, exotic, and luxurious vehicles.
+With a population of nearly 9.5 million, this small Gulf nation has an astonishing vehicle-to-person ratio of approximately two cars for every resident.

-The fines and regulations applying to drivers in the UAE make the streets a playground for some and a nightmare for others.
+Driving in the UAE can be a double-edged sword due to strict fines and regulations, turning the streets into a playground for some and a nightmare for others.

-As ex-pats continue to move in and out of the UAE, they buy cars and sell them into the US $2.5 billion used car market at a high turnover rate.
-With about 19 million registered vehicles in the country, UAE representatives have voiced their concerns about pushing for more public transportation options.
+As expatriates frequently move in and out of the UAE, there’s a substantial turnover in the used car market, contributing to a $2.5 billion industry.
+With approximately 19 million registered vehicles in the country, UAE officials have expressed concerns about promoting public transportation options.

 To encourage the use of public transportation, the UAE introduced a tram system in 2014, accompanied by significant traffic fines to protect this multi-million-dollar transport system.
 While traffic violations might not be the first thing you associate with trams, the first four months of tram operation saw over 1,400 traffic violations involving trams.
 To deter these violations, the authorities introduced new fines, with running a red light now carrying a penalty ranging from 5,000 AED ($1,361) to 30,000 AED ($8,168), depending on the extent of damage and injuries.

 While running red lights, speeding, and reckless behavior on the road can lead to substantial fines, some infractions may seem merciless.
 For instance, getting fined 200 AED ($54) for running out of gas can be quite frustrating.
 Additionally, if your vehicle is deemed “noisy,” you may be subject to an extra 500 AED ($136) fine.